Karmaz95/crimson/README.md

         https://target?param=asd

         # Optional flags are shown below:
-        -c \"Cookie: auth1=123;\"
+        -c "Cookie: auth1=123;"
         -i 123.123.123.123 # IP for OAST testing - run the below commands on the VPS server
                               # > start: sudo tcpdump -i eth0 icmp
                               # > start: sudo python3 -m http.server 80
         -d domain.burp.com # DOMAIN for OAST testing
                               # > You can use Burp collaborator server
-        -x '/root/wordlist'# Fuzzing all.txt with a given wordlist
+        -x "/root/wordlist"# Fuzzing all.txt with a given wordlist
                               # > Use '' for a default one /root/tools/crimson/words/bug
         -n                 # Turn on NUCLEI scan on all URLs -o                 # Test open redirection vulnerabilities on all URLs